artlu99/foxi-whistles/src/content/blog/user-journey.md

 ### Farchivin'

+- users own their own content.
+Channel owners own the distribution, not the content.
-- *on the roadmap* **Sign In With Farcaster** on this user-facing site in order to download your Whistles data
+- *on the roadmap* **Sign In With Farcaster** on this user-facing site in order to download your own Whistles data

 > Fun fact: Whistles was conceived by the same person who built Farchiver